Technology

 has

-wound down operations in India
+wound down operations in India,

-, and scaled back in its home country
+cut back in Australia, and scaled back in its home country

 China — all this year.